LoyolaChicagoMetrics/metrics-dashboard-deploy/README.md

 Must have these packages installed locally: sudo apt-get install ansible sudo apt-get install git

-Must have cloned the git-commit-service and akka-cluster-example projects into the home directory.
+Must have this project (deploy project) cloned and in CWD is that directory

 If master node has not been configured before
 ---------------------------